 Avengers Campus is currently still scheduled to open on July 18th, but with the theme parks closed indefinitely, we’ll keep an eye on any changes to that date.

 As always, keep checking back with us here at BlogMickey.com for the latest Disney Parks news and photos.
-We’ll continue to bring you news and photos, where possible, through the Disney Parks closure due to Coronavirus (COVID-19) and will resume our normal coverage once the parks reopen to guests, whenever that may be!
+We’ll continue to bring you news and photos, where possible, through the Disney Parks closure due to Coronavirus (COVID-19) and will resume our normal coverage once the parks reopen to guests on July 11th!